henkwymeersch/DeepRLVehicularLocalization/README.md

 ## Usage
 The code is used as follows (example for PG):
 * Run train_PG to train the policy network.
 The file contains several parameters that can be modified by the user (lines 9-58).
+* The trained model will be saved in the folder named "tf_models".
+Each model is saved in a separated folder.
+Name the folder "current" for the model you would like to test.
 * Run test_PG to test the policy.
-The file also contains parameters that can be set to be different or the same as train_PG.
+The file also contains parameters that can be set to be different or the same as train_PG (i.e. "num_nds" and "num_lanes").
 This allows centralized training on a small network and distributed testing on a larger network.
+* Visualize the result with Environment.plot().
+Use PEBs of all nodes as argument if you want to show PEBs in the figure.

 ## Authors
 The code was authored by Dr. Bile Peng, while he was a Postdoctoral Researcher at Chalmers University of Technology.
 For questions, please contact <bile.peng@gmail.com>